zerosonesfun/wp-bluesky-autopost-per-author/README.md

 If the initial posting attempt fails:

-1. **Refresh Token**: The plugin will try to refresh the access token using the refresh token and retry the post.
+1. **First Attempt**: The plugin will try to post again after a short delay.
-2. **Re-Authenticate**: If refreshing the token fails, the plugin will re-authenticate using the stored credentials and retry the post.
+2. **Second Attempt**: If the first retry fails, it will attempt again.
+3. **Third Attempt**: As a foolproof mechanism, a third attempt will be made.

+### 5. Frontend Log

+Authors can view a log of their auto-post attempts, including any errors or successful posts, directly from the frontend.

-### 5. Disconnecting Bluesky Account
+### 6. Disconnecting Bluesky Account

 Authors can disconnect their Bluesky account using the disconnect form rendered by the `[bsky_connect]` shortcode.
 This will remove all stored session tokens and credentials.

-### 6. Uninstalling the Plugin
+### 7. Uninstalling the Plugin

 When the plugin is uninstalled, it will clean up all relevant data, including user metadata and post metadata, and clear any scheduled events related to auto-posting to Bluesky.